 Credential stuffing is a subset of brute force attacks.
 While both these attacks follow some common themes, they have several noteworthy differences.

-While credential stuffing attacks use stolen passwords to attempt logins, brute force attacks try to guess passwords by using dictionaries of common phrases or popular “boilerplate” passwords like Qwerty, 123abc, and Password.
+While credential stuffing attacks use stolen passwords to attempt logins, brute force attacks try to guess passwords using dictionaries of common phrases or popular “boilerplate” passwords like Qwerty, 123abc, and Password.

 Credential stuffing vs credential harvesting